The Location of the Oldest Forest In The World Might Surprise You

 Biodiversity didn’t just appear fully formed in some grand entrance of creation, it happened very slowly over millions of years, quite literally starting from single cells and learning to become something greater, one tiny step at a time.

-ancient forest fossils
+cairo ny forest fossils

-The evolution of Trees and Forests
+The Evolution of Trees and Forests

 The newly discovered fossil forest is from the mid-Devonian period, which lasted from 416 million to 358 million years ago, and was the 4th period of the Paleozoic era.
 It came before the better-known Carboniferous period, which was when enormous trees and forests dominated the landscape, increasing atmospheric oxygen from 21% to 35% and sequestering large amounts of carbon.
 It is these trees that formed the coal that we use for fuel today.